 Simple hacks on my favorite holiday treats are my favorite!
 You’ll love our gingerbread cookie bars—no rolling or cutting!

-My husband loves pecan pie so when I stumbled upon this recipe I knew I had to try it!
-These pecan pie bars are so great for a crowd!
+My husband loves pecan pie and these pecan pie bars are the perfect finger food variation!
 They are easy to serve and easy to eat—no fork necessary.
 While pie is a staple at any Thanksgiving dinner, I think if these bars made an appearance that nobody would complain!
 Or how about a holiday cookie exchange!
 It’s a good thing that they make a full 9×13 pan because they go quickly.
 I brought them to a church potluck and didn’t even get one!

 The BEST Pecan Pie Bars